dancaron/Django-Rapid-Deploy/README.md

 5. Grab your favorite beverage, take a sip, browse to your IP address on completion.

 ### Notes
 When Ubuntu software is being upgrade, you may be asked a few questions.
 The defaults will usually work just fine.
 I've seen this happen with Grub.
 Also, you will be asked to enter in a password during the user creation step.
+Tested on Linode and Digital Ocean.

+### Paths

 Your django project will reside in:
-/home/project_name/project_name/
+`/home/project_name/project_name/`

 To activate your virtualenv:
-source /home/project_name/bin/activate

-Tested on Linode and Digital Ocean.
+`source /home/project_name/bin/activate`

-MIT License Copyright (c) 2017 Dan Caron
+### MIT License Copyright (c) 2017 Dan Caron

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal